overview/overview.github.io/docs/case-studies/topic-tree.md

 ## Try it on your own documents

-Overview is available for free at overviewproject.org.
-It can automatically import your projects from the popular DocumentCloud repository, which also handles document upload, OCR, and other tasks.
+Overview can automatically import your projects from the popular DocumentCloud repository, which also handles document upload, OCR, and other tasks.
 Or, you can upload a CSV file if your text is already in spreadsheet or database format.
 It also works great on social media data, such as a collection of tweets or blog posts.